Menthol-Protocol/solidity-dev-interview-task/README.md

 ## Goal

-The primary goal of this work sample is to complete the provided smart contract, implement any improvements you believe are necessary, integrate it with [Gelato Network](https://www.gelato.network/about) by writing a smart contract resolver for Gelato and deploy to a testnet.
+The primary goal of this work sample is to complete the incomplete smart contract resolver, implement any improvements you believe are necessary, integrate it with [Gelato Network](https://www.gelato.network/about) by writing a smart contract resolver for Gelato and deploy to a testnet.
 Another very important goal of this work sample is to test your ability to effectively communicate technical details about your work via documentation and a final demonstration of your solution.

 ## Reading